 Actually Spent: $2,065

-This is where the cost went a bit off the rails.
+This is where the updated cost estimate goes a bit off the rails.
 If I were to try and book the same hotels/bed & breakfasts again, it would cost almost double!
-We visited when many Covid restrictions were still in place, so lowered demand meant low prices.
-A few of the places, like where we stayed in Florence and Rome, I likely wouldn’t book again – they were the main culprits behind the price surge.
-There are plenty of other hotel options nearby that are significantly cheaper and could keep you closer to how much we had spent.
+We visited in 2022 when many Covid restrictions were still in place, so less demand meant significantly lower prices.
+A few of the places we stayed in, especially the ones in Florence and Rome, I likely wouldn’t book again as they were the main culprits behind the price surge.
+There are plenty of other hotel options nearby that are significantly cheaper and would stick closer to what we had spent.
+Just be aware this estimate doesn’t include the city and VAT taxes (and obviously excludes having to get a room for missing your layover!).

 Sites/Attractions